 How Much Money Can I Borrow with Ascend?

 Ascend offers loan amounts ranging from $2,600 to $12,500.
 The maximum loan amount is determined by credit history and income.
 The maximum loan amount is 36 months.

 Ascend operates in Alabama, California, Georgia, Illinois, Missouri, Oregon, South Carolina and Utah.

 What Is Ascend's Application Process Like?

 Ascend's application process is done entirely online.
 Ascend must confirm employment history and income before granting a loan, but application turnover times are fast and once approved borrowers receive their funds within the next business day.
 Deposits are done automatically, and payments can also be paid through electronic fund transfers.

 Borrowers must have an income of at least $35,000 and a credit score of 580+.

 How Is Ascend Better Than Other Lenders?

-Ascend offers fast loans of up to $12,500 with interest rates ranging from 27 to 36 percent to people with fair or even poor credit by using its proprietary adaptive risk assessment model.
-Ascend's adaptive risk assessment uses borrowers' FICO score to create a baseline interest rate, but then tweaks it depending on the day-to-day financial decisions borrowers make.
+Ascend offers fast loans of up to $12,500 with interest rates ranging from 27.49% to 35.99% to people with fair or even poor credit by using its proprietary adaptive risk assessment model.
+Ascend's adaptive risk assessment uses borrowers' FICO score to create a baseline interest rate but then tweaks it depending on the day-to-day financial decisions borrowers make.